|

 steal the movie from Kwok is pretty much an indication

-of what’s wrong with this movie.
-It has little identity,
+of what’s wrong.
+The film has little identity,

 and doesn’t succeed at making us care about the characters